Alessandro-Salerno/Capsian-Engine/README.md

 # In the bottom-left of the VS Code window, you should see a few buttons

     - Make sure you have the Python extension installed
-    - Select your python interpreter (Recommended: Python/Windows/python.exe)
+    - Select your python interpreter
-    - Always run your app with the "WinRuntime.bat" file!
+    - To run, use main.py

 ```